I have a story to tell you.

 1. His name was Jay.

-2. He was a professional athlete, and professional athletes have a large online presence.
+2. Professional athletes have a large online presence.

 3. You should never go out with someone you meet online without first sleuthing him out (Hello, Google) to discover A) does he seem like the real deal?; and B) how does he walk and talk?
 I had discovered the hard way that initial attraction has little to do with looks and lots to do with body language, so I needed to find videos before I was willing to go out on a date with Jay.